amazon-ion/ion-docs/guides/why.md

 ### Ease of use

-Like JSON, Ion’s text format is concise and clearly legible.
+Like JSON, Ion's text format is concise and clearly legible.
 It is intelligible to humans and may be edited using familiar tools like a text editor.
 This makes Ion well-suited to rapid prototyping: developers can quickly mock up the their data in text Ion, knowing that their application will ultimately seamlessly